-You or your insurance provider will not have to pay for the avelumab while you take part in this study.
+You or your insurance provider will not have to pay for the pevonedistat while you take part in this study.
+However, you and/or your insurance plan will need to pay for the costs of preparing this study agent and giving it to you.